What tests are used for ADHD and related conditions?

 PHQ-9: Patient Health Questionnaire - Depression

 The Patient Health Questionnaire (PHQ) is a self-administered version of the PRIME-MD diagnostic instrument for common mental disorders.
 The PHQ-9 is specifically designed to screen for symptoms of depression.
-Comprising 9 questions based on the diagnostic criteria set by the DSM-5, this tool allows individuals to report the frequency of depressive symptoms experienced over a 2 week period.
+Comprising of 9 questions based on the diagnostic criteria set by the DSM-5, this tool allows individuals to report the frequency of depressive symptoms experienced over a 2 week period.
 Healthcare providers use the PHQ-9 to diagnose depression, gauge its severity, and determine the best course of treatment.
 The questionnaire is widely used due to its simplicity, reliability, and effective clinical utility.

 GAD-7: Generalised Anxiety Disorder Assessment